department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ### Behavior

+A link has four states: default, hover, active, and visited.

 ## Accessibility considerations

 ## Accessibility testing

 ## Content considerations

-Link text should always communicate purpose and target, in that order, so users know before clicking where they will be navigated to.
+Link text should always clearly communicate purpose and target so users know before clicking where they will be navigated to.
 See the Content style guide Links entry for more guidance.